HawkHub5276/ELK-REPO/README.md

 **Elk Configuration**

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is particularly advantageous because it avoids human error.
+Using automation allows for much greater scaling andr reduces administrative burden.

-The main advantage of automating the configurations for Ansible is that it allows an administrator to deploy multiple servers with a single YAML playbook with minimal changes.
+Another great advantage of automating the configurations for Ansible is that it allows an administrator to deploy multiple servers with a single YAML playbook with minimal changes.

 **The ELK playbook (elk.yml):**

 ![image](https://user-images.githubusercontent.com/89852352/154168951-609abc14-a7d3-4bbd-ade2-e9b35b83fdac.png)
 https://drive.google.com/file/d/1MGSwMVfCJQA940oCfsTIqUULITDrNBmz/view?usp=sharing

-This playbook implements the following tasks as listed in the run output:
+This playbook implements the following tasks as indicated in the elk.yml file:

 1. **Configure Elk VM with Docker**
 2. **Install docker.io**
 3. **Install pip3**

 ` `**-** *Note:  [**pip**](https://realpython.com/courses/what-is-pip/) is a package manager for Python.
-It is a tool that allows you to install and manage additional libraries and [dependencies](https://realpython.com/courses/managing-python-dependencies/) that are not distributed as part of the standard library.*  Package management is so important that pip has been included with the Python installer since versions 3.4 for Python 3 and 2.7.9 for Python 2, and it’s used by many Python projects, which makes it an essential tool.
+It is a tool that allows you to install and manage additional libraries and [dependencies](https://realpython.com/courses/managing-python-dependencies/) that are not distributed as part of the standard library.*  Package management is so important that pip has been included with the Python installer since versions 3.4 for Python 3 and 2.7.9 for Python 2, and it is used by many Python projects, which makes it an essential tool.
 *(Source: [What Is Pip?
 A Guide for New Pythonistas – Real Python](https://realpython.com/what-is-pip/#getting-started-with-pip))*

 4. **Install Docker python module**